Step 4: Full View

 Does Engineer A's confidentiality obligation require only passive non-disclosure of Company X's information, or does it also require proactive recusal from assignments at Company Y where her structural knowledge could, even subconsciously, inform her technical judgments?

-Formalize Written Recusal By Subject-Matter Domain Board's choice Formalize recusal in writing at the outset of employment, specifying the subject-matter domains from which Engineer A is excluded due to prior government access, and provide that documentation to Company Y's project managers so that inadvertent assignment to conflicted work is structurally prevented
+O1 Formalize recusal in writing at the outset of employment, specifying the subject-matter domains from which Engineer A is excluded due to prior government access, and provide that documentation to Company Y's project managers so that inadvertent assignment to conflicted work is structurally prevented Board's choice

 The Post-Public-Employment Confidential Information Non-Use Obligation prohibits Engineer A from using, disclosing, or exploiting Company X's confidential information in any form.
 The Confidential Information Mental Segregation Impossibility Recognition Capability, grounded in BER Case 85-4, establishes that once an engineer has been exposed to confidential information, it is not realistically possible to mentally segregate that knowledge when performing work for a competing party.
 The Competitive Employment Freedom principle, however, holds that Engineer A should not be unduly penalized and that her general engineering expertise remains legitimately deployable.